PaulRaUnite/ccsl-rs/README.md

 Please go to https://www.rust-lang.org/tools/install and follow the instructions for your platform.

-For Linux, it is just an oneliner, and one can test if everything installed correctly by opening new terminal window and call `cargo`.
+One can test if everything installed correctly by opening new terminal window and calling `cargo`.

 Be sure Rust env variables were added to `~/.profile`.
-Session restart (log out/log in;system restart) may be needed.
+Session restart (log out/log in;system restart) may be required.

-## Optimization experiment
+## Optimization and approximation of CCSL solving
 How to reproduce:
 1. run `cargo run --release --bin main -- generate ./<path to data>/`,
 2. run `cargo run --release --bin main -- analyze ./<path to data>/<dataset>/`